Clay Matthews III: 2010

-2011 season
+2011

-Matthews finished the 2011 season with 50 tackles, and a career low six sacks despite playing 15 of the 16 games.
+Matthews finished the 2011 season with 50 tackles, and a career-low six sacks despite playing 15 of the 16 games.
 He led the Packers in quarterback pressures for the third straight season, with 53.5.
-Although some of his numbers plummeted from the previous season, he improved in other aspects of his game.
+Although some of his numbers plummeted from the previous season, Matthews improved in other aspects of his game.
 He recorded a career-high three interceptions, nine pass deflections, and three forced fumbles.
-He also recorded his third career defensive touchdown by picking off Eli Manning for a pick-six.
+Matthews also recorded his third career defensive touchdown by picking off Eli Manning for a pick-six.
 Matthews played almost exclusively at the LOLB position, not roaming around the field like he did the previous season due to the struggling defense.
 Matthews did not play a single snap at the ROLB position until Week 11 and finished the entire season with only seven rushes from the ROLB spot.
 Matthews claimed he had his best overall season despite the low numbers.
 The Packers struggled to find pass pressure from the side opposite of Matthews and the loss of defensive end Cullen Jenkins due to free agency and safety Nick Collins due to a career-ending neck injury, placed the Packers last in total defense despite leading the league in interceptions, with 31.
 Linebacker coach Kevin Greene stated that he has never seen a pass rusher get double teamed as much as Clay had that season.
 The defensive line struggled, finishing the season with six total sacks after recording 18 the year before.
 Matthews was named to his third-straight Pro Bowl as a starter.
-Prior to the 2011 season, Matthews was named the second-best pass rusher (second only to DeMarcus Ware) and the fourth-best linebacker in the league by ESPN (behind Patrick Willis, James Harrison, and Ware).
+He was ranked 27th by his fellow players on the NFL Top 100 Players of 2012.